 How to See 10 Cities in 12 Days (Without Going Crazy)

 This itinerary is definitely a go-go-go schedule to see a lot of places and sights, but it does allow some down time.
-I typically leave around 8 or 9AM every morning and get back to home base city by 5 or 6PM.
-The evenings provide down time to do whatever I want.
+We typically leave around 8 or 9AM every morning and get back to home base city by 5 or 6PM.
+The evenings provide down time to do whatever we want.

 Some of you are early birds and want to watch the sunrise every day.
 Great!
 It’s beautiful, and I highly recommend sunrise views on beaches and in the mountains.